AK101111/heursitic-problem-solving-no-tipping/README.md

 As the game proceeds, the net torque around each support is calculated and displayed.
 The blocks, whether on the board or in the possession of the players, are displayed with their weight values.
 The torque is computed by weight times the distance to each support.
 Clockwise is negative torque and counterclockwise is positive torque.
 You want the net torque on the left support to be negative and the net torque on the right support to be positive.

+## Alpha Beta Search Client
+Search and gameState is implemented in GameState.H/C. Public methods of GameState need to be exposed to python via game.pyx.
+After making suitable changes to heuristic function/ search in GameState.C,

+`python3 setup.py build_ext --inplace`

+This makes game module ready for importing in python client.
+View finalclient.py for example usage.

 ## Starting Server

 To begin the server, run `php main.php <hostname:portnumber> <number of weights>`.
 This will create a socket for communication to and from the server at 'hostname:portnumber'.